 Another important financial statement is the balance sheet.
-This gives a snapshot of the Council's financial position at the year end (31st March 2020).
+This gives a snapshot of the Council's financial position at the year end (31st March 2019).
 It shows the Council's assets (what it owns) and liabilities (what it owes).
-The balance of these (the Council's "net worth") is represented by the Council's reserves and balances.
+The balance of these (the council's "net worth") is represented by the Council's reserves and balances.

-Spendable reserves include £23.2m of capital grants which are earmarked to be used to fund future planned capital schemes (particularly schools, highways and flood related schemes), and £46.4m held in reserves earmarked for specific items of expected future expenditure, and general balances.
+Spendable reserves include £24.5m of capital grants which are earmarked to be used to fund future planned capital schemes (particularly schools, highways and flood related schemes), and £47.5m held in reserves earmarked for specific items of expected future expenditure, and general balances.
 Included in the reserves is: -

-- £10.7m held for spending by schools; - £3.5m for capital/regeneration projects; - £7.5m for service delivery improvements, and - £19.2m budget support/contingencies.
-This includes £12.2m which, along with available general balances of £5.5m, will help manage future budget pressures (including the response to the Covid-19 pandemic) and achieve delivery of future savings targets.
-It also provides some cover against potential future contingencies including, for example, insurance claims against the Council.
+- £11.1m held for spending by schools; - £5.1m for capital/regeneration projects; - £10.1m for service delivery improvements, and - £15.4m budget support/contingencies retained for insurance claims against the Council and to provide some response to other contingencies.
+This includes £7.7m which, along with available general balances of £5.8m, will help manage future budget pressures and achieve delivery of future savings targets.